sendgrid/docs/content/docs/help-support/sending-email/universal-links.md

 - On iOS, you must include your branded link subdomain in the "Associated Domains" for your app.
 You can customize your subdoman using the custom return path in advanced settings while setting it up.
 Using the example above, you'd need to add an entry for "applinks:links.example.com" like this:
 ![]({{root_url}}/images/universal_links_ios.png)

-{% anchor h2 %}	What are "apple-app-site-association" and "digital asset links" files?
+## 	What are "apple-app-site-association" and "digital asset links" files?
-{% endanchor %}

 To keep your app secure, Google and Apple want to restrict which resources or websites are allowed to link directly to different pages within your app.
 This prevents bad actors from using universal links to gain access to sensitive information within your app.

 Your "apple-app-site-association" and "digital asset links" files serve as secure means of authenticating your universal links; they verify that your website is allowed to open up a page within your app.